Virtual Reality For Electrical Engineering Education

 Having a virtual environment to practice and perfect their prowess allows them to make mistakes and learn in a consequence-free environment.
 For having the opportunity to go on a virtual field trip to an AC power plant.
 These are crucial for the learners.

-The learner can virtually disassemble the transformer and learn about the cross-sectional nuances, leveraging the benefits of virtual reality (VR) in the power industry.
+The learner can virtually disassemble the transformer and learn about the cross-sectional nuances, leveraging the benefits of virtual reality (VR) in the electrical engineering.
 Through this immersive experience, students can interact with different parts such as the radiator, conservator, primary and secondary windings, the iron core, and so on, enhancing their understanding of the intricacies involved in power systems.

 The X-Ray vision dives deep into the details of each part of the step-down transformer.
 This includes the oil level gauge, Buchholz relay, breacher, tank, explosion vent, temperature gauge, and bushings.